TEENAGERS SAY IT’S WRONG

 Surveys show that the majority of teenagers think that it’s wrong for parents to buy alcohol for their children.
-It’s not uncommon for teenagers to nag sometimes, just to see where the boundaries lie, and it doesn’t actually mean that they want their parents to give in to them.
-Because if you do, your teenager might well start to wonder what you actually mean when you warn them about alcohol but, at the same time, are willing to buy it for them.
+It’s not uncommon for teenagers to nag sometimes, to see where the boundaries lie, but it doesn’t necessarily mean that they want their parents to give in to them.
+Because if you do, your teenager might well start to wonder what you actually mean when you warn them about the harms of drinking alcohol but, at the same time, are willing to buy it for them.
 Setting rules and sticking to them is a way of showing you care.
-Breaking the rules can be interpreted as meaning that you don’t care.
+Breaking them can be interpreted as meaning that you don’t care.

 Everyone knows someone who knows someone who'll buy it for you.
 All they want is the money - they don't care that you're too young.

 Liv, aged 15, Gothenburg

 Selling alcohol to anyone under the age of 20 is, as you probably know, prohibited – unless they’re being served in a restaurant or buying “folköl” (mid-strength beer), where the minimum age is 18.
 Anyone buying alcohol for minors can be fined or imprisoned – it’s the person supplying a minor with alcohol who commits the crime, not the minor for whom it is bought.

 IT’S NO GUARANTEE THAT THEY’LL DRINK LESS – QUITE THE REVERSE.